flo-bit/tiny-docs/README.md

 1. Enable github pages in the repo settings.
 Go to _SETTINGS &rarr; PAGES &rarr; SOURCE: Github Actions_

-2. Add a new github action e.g. in `.github/workflows/deploy.yml` with the following content:
+2. Add a new github action `.github/workflows/docs.yml` with the following content:

 ```yaml
 name: Deploy Docs